-The results were spectacular, and all the participants will forever be able to cherish the happy moments of being together, eating together, laughing and celebrating together.
+The results were spectacular, and all the participants will forever be able to cherish the happy moments of being together, eating together, laughing, and celebrating together.

 Here are a few tips, which can help to create a successful event:

 1. Find a pro.
 Yes, team up with a person who has experience in organizing destination events and can help you decide on the destination and an overall vision.
-A bit of self-promotion: I lived in Europe, mostly France, for years, am fluent in French and Italian and for almost 30 years have kept exploring France and Italy, looking for quaint places, beautiful venues, cultural curiosities, great food and wine, and all kinds of entertainment.
+A bit of self-promotion: I lived in Europe, mostly in France, for years, am fluent in French and Italian and for almost 30 years have kept exploring France and Italy, looking for quaint places, beautiful venues, cultural curiosities, great food and wine, and all kinds of entertainment.

 2. Select the destination: the country, a particular region, and the venue.
 What do you prefer?
 Are you a city person, a country person, or a bit of both?
 Do you like water or would you mostly enjoy some vineyard-soaked hills?
-Do you mind driving or do you prefer to be in proximity of public transportation?
+Do you mind driving or do you prefer to be in proximity to public transportation?
 You and your guests will be traveling to another country and things like logistics and practicality need to be seriously considered.
 It is unlikely that all your guests are experienced travelers.
 How far is the venue from an airport?
 Does it require organized transportation?
 What type of lodging can you recommend or offer to your guests?
 How long will the event last?
-All these needs to be discussed with your planner as it will help you find the best location for you to address all these considerations.
+All these need to be discussed with your planner as it will help you find the best location for you to address all these considerations.

 3. List all the activities you would like to enjoy and offer to your guests and, unless you have an unlimited budget and endless time, prioritize!
 Day trips, sea trips, vintage car rides, cultural enrichment… the choices are endless.
 But some popular activities need to be researched and booked well in advance.